Papaver somniferum: Cultivars

-The native range of opium poppy is probably the Eastern Mediterranean, but extensive cultivation and introduction of the species throughout Europe since ancient times have obscured its origin.
-It has escaped from cultivation, or has been introduced and become naturalized extensively in all regions of the British Isles, particularly in the south and east and in almost all other countries of the world with suitable, temperate climates.
+There are also many ornamental cultivars selected for colour or number of their petals or other characteristics.
+There are double-flowered cultivars, often called peony flowered or 'paeoniflorum' in a range of colours.
+There are even varieties selected for the shape of their pods such as 'Hen and Chickens' with smaller pods around a larger central pod.

 Ecology

 Diseases

 P. somniferum is susceptible to several fungal, insect and virus infections including seed borne diseases such as downy mildew and root rot.
 The use of pesticides in combination to cultural methods have been considered as major control measures for various poppy diseases.

 The fungal pathogen Peronospora arborescens, the causal agent of downy mildew, occurs preferentially during wet and humid conditions.
 This oomycete penetrates the roots through oospores and infects the leaves as conidia in a secondary infection.
 The fungus causes hypertrophy and curvature of the stem and flower stalks.
 The symptoms are chlorosis and curling of the affected tissues with necrotic spots.
 The leaf under-surface is covered with a downy mildew coating containing conidiospores that spread the infection further leading to plant damage and death.
 Another downy mildew species, Peronospora somniferi, produces systemic infections leading to stunting and deformation of poppy plants.
 Downy mildew can be controlled preventively at the initial stage of seed development through several fungicide applications.

 Leaf blight caused by the fungus Helminthosporium papaveris is one of the most destructive poppy diseases worldwide.
 The seed-borne fungus causes root rot in young plants and stunted stems in plants at a higher development stage, where leaf spots appear on the leaves and is being transmitted to capsules and seeds.
 Early sowing of seeds and deep plowing of poppy residues can reduce fungal inoculum during the plant growing season in the following year on neighboring poppy stocks, respectively.

-Mosaic diseases in p. somniferum are caused by rattle virus and the Carlavirus.
-In 2006, a novel virus tentatively called "opium poppy mosaic virus" (OPMV) from the genus Umbravirus was isolated from p. somniferum containing leaf mosaic and mottling symptoms, in New Zealand.
+Mosaic diseases in P. somniferum are caused by rattle virus and the Carlavirus.
+In 2006, a novel virus tentatively called "opium poppy mosaic virus" (OPMV) from the genus Umbravirus was isolated from P. somniferum containing leaf mosaic and mottling symptoms, in New Zealand.